-Successful completion of the FSRT course meets the safety training pre-requisite for those wishing to attend a British Canoeing Level 1 Coach qualification course.
+Successful completion of the FSRT course meets the safety training pre-requisite for those wishing to attend a British Canoeing Paddlesport Instructor qualification course.

-- Due to the level of boat control required, paddlers need to hold the British Canoeing 2 Star performance award or be of that ability.
+- Due to the level of boat control required, paddlers need to hold the British Canoeing Explore or 2 Star performance award or be of that ability.

 - Be able to swim in normal paddling/coaching clothing suitable for the prevailing conditions.

 To discuss safety and rescue training at your club or centre contact Andy Maxted, tel: 07730 852760 or email: email@example.com